Spot Delivery Car Dealer Scam Exposed

 Dealer's spot deliver customers to take them out of the market.
 Spot delivering a customer gives the dealer first shot at selling them a car without the worry of the customer going to several different dealerships and losing the car sale to a competitor.

-A car dealer understands if you're interested in buying a car, they better have you sign all the paperwork if you're approved for a car loan or not.
-If they don't sign you, the next car dealership you visit, WILL.
+A car dealer understands if you're in the market to buy a car, they better have you sign all the paperwork if you're approved for a car loan or not.
+If they don't sign you up now, the next car dealership you visit, WILL.

-Sometimes the lender just won't approve the loan at the terms and/or rate you signed.
-If it were truly a mistake by the dealer, although not a good experience for you, it wouldn't be a scam.
+Sometimes the lender just won't approve the loan at the rate or terms you signed for whatever reason.
+If the finance manager truly missed something on your credit bureau and cannot get the deal approved, although not a good experience for you, it wouldn't be classified as a scam.

 When a Spot Delivery Becomes a Scam